-A Massachusetts landlord has the right to enforce the terms of the agreed-upon lease, so long as the terms are not illegal.
-When two parties negotiate terms of a lease, which is a contract, that agreement should be respected and both parties are obligated to follow the terms of the lease.
+A Massachusetts landlord has the right to enforce the terms of the commercial lease, so long as the terms are not illegal.
+When two parties negotiate the terms of a lease, which is a contract, that agreement should be respected and both parties are obligated to follow the terms of the lease.

 When your tenant decides the rules should not apply to him or her, there are methods to enforce the provisions of your rental agreement.